ZhuChyu-Sebastian/GluFormer/README.md

     The architecture supports the integration of dietary tokens alongside glucose tokens, allowing for the assessment of individual glycemic responses to food intake.

 -----

-## Misc.

-Instalation time: standart

-Trained useing NVIDIA GPUS (A40 & A100)

-Status: Adding code is currently in progress.

 ## 📚 Citation